Supported BIPs

 BIP 325 is a new model for a testing network of Bitcoin that is based on block signing, not block mining.

-BIP Schnorr is a digital signature scheme which has many benefits over the status-quo ECDSA.
+BIP 340 Schnorr Signatures for secp256k1 is a digital signature scheme which has many benefits over the status-quo ECDSA.
 One advantage is that any N-of-N and M-of-N multisignature can be easily made to look like a single-sig when included on the blockchain.

-BIP Taproot is a way to combine Schnorr signatures with MAST.
+BIP 341 Taproot: SegWit version 1 output spending rules is a way to combine Schnorr signatures with MAST.
 The Schnorr signature can be used to spend the coin, but also a MAST tree can be revealed only when the user wants to use it.
 The schnorr signature can be any N-of-N or use any scriptless script contract.
 The consequence of taproot is a much larger anonymity set for interesting smart contracts, as any contract such as Lightning Network, CoinSwap, multisignature, etc would appear indistinguishable from regular single-signature on-chain transaction.

 The taproot scheme is so useful because it is almost always the case that interesting scripts have a logical top level branch which allows satisfaction of the contract with nothing other than a signature by all parties.
 Other branches would only be used where some participant is failing to cooperate.